dlkency/CALFEWS_waterFutures/README.md

 Licensed under the MIT License, 2017.

 ## Installation and setup
-1. First, switch to the "main" branch of CALFEWS [https://github.com/hbz5000/CALFEWS] and follow instructions to clone, compile, and run the model CALFEWS_waterFutures in the same approach.
+1. Clone this repository to your local machine.
+1. If you use Anaconda:
+    1. Create a new environment using the yml file: ``conda env create -f environment.yml``
+    1. Activate environment: ``conda activate .venv_conda_calfews``
+1. If you don't use Anaconda:
+    1. Manually install the packages listed in ``environment.yml`` into a new virtual environment named ``.venv_conda_calfews``, and activate the environment.
+1. From the base CALFEWS directory, run model with ``python -W ignore run_main_cy.py <results_folder>``, where ``<results_folder>`` is the location you would like to store the results, relative to base directory.
+(Note: the command for Python 3 may be python3, not python, depending on your machine).
+1. If this doesn't work (or you want to make any changes to source files), you will need to recreate the C files & binaries from Cython.
+    1. If you are running on Linux or MacOS, you should already have gcc installed.
+If you are running on Windows, you will need to install Visual Studio 2019 Community Edition.
+When it asks which programs to install, choose "Desktop development with C++".
-2. Ensure you cythonize and recompile the code whenever changes are made to the .pyx files by using the following command:  ``python setup_cy.py build_ext --inplace`` .
+    1. Cythonize and recompile with the command: ``python setup_cy.py build_ext --inplace``.
 3. Navigate to ``CALFEWS_intro_tutorial.ipynb`` to run the validation/simulation.
 Before proceeding, ensure that you configure the runtime_params.ini file appropriately.
 For running synthetic simulations, set model_run = simulation and flow_input_type = synthetic.
-Note that completing 100 synthetic runs takes approximately 2-3 hours.
-It is advisable to start with a small batch trial to become familiar with the process.
-4. Once the synthetic run is complete, the results will be stored in the "results" folder.
-Each output is saved in a subfolder named 1 to 100.
-After this, execute the  ``ensemble_pred.ipynb `` notebook to perform water index forecasting.

 ## Climate Emsemble
 1. Generate the ensemble on an HPC cluster.
 Using the parallel job structure defined in climate_ensemble/submit_100jobs_ensemble.sh, the full ensemble completes in 20–30 minutes.
 Running the equivalent workload locally would take approximately 60 hours.